Lee Yoon Thim: Significant buildings

 This mosque in the small town of Kerling opened in 1964.
-When it was built, there was not initially electricity supplied to the building.
-It is an example of Middle Eastern and Islamic forms meshed with modernism.
-The repetitive patterns for the fencing, the rounded arch windows, and the pointed arches between the columns in Masjid Al- Ubudiyah show a similarity between the design and materials used in the Masjid Jamek Kampung Baru, Kuala Lumpur.
+Electricity was not initially supplied to the building.
+It is a hybrid of Middle Eastern and Islamic forms and modernism.
+The repetitive patterns for the fencing, rounded arch windows, and pointed arches between the columns in Masjid Al- Ubudiyah show a similarity to the design and materials used in the Masjid Jamek Kampung Baru, Kuala Lumpur.
 A highly unusual feature of the mosque is the incorporation of a window in the mihrab.